samcaulfield/PML_IDE/README.md

 This feature allows the user to enter required and provided resources into actions in the graphical editor.
 * Open the graphical editor as described in `Boxes and Arrows`.
-* Build a PML model containing actions.
+* Build a PML model containing actions as described in `Boxes and Arrows`.
 * Left-click on an action to open the resources entry dialog.
 * The dialog will display the required and provided resources of the action if they exist, in the "Action required resources" and "Action provided resources" fields.
-* Enter new resources in each field. *There must be one resource per line.*
+* Enter new resources in each field. *Multiple resources must be separated with '&&'.*
 * Click `Change required resources` or `Changed provided resources` depending on which fields were changed.
 * Click `Done` when finished.